'We are at war' says Spain of its coronavirus efforts, seeking extended state of emergency

 The Spanish Armed Forces will expand its role in dealing with the outbreak by moving patients to less overcrowded hospitals, transporting health equipment and helping Spaniards abroad return home, Sanchez said.
 The government also announced that - starting at midnight - it will restrict entry for most foreigners at air and sea ports for the next 30 days.
 European Union leaders agreed to close the bloc's external borders for the same period.

-Sanchez said the European Union "can do and must do more" to help deal with coronavirus' devastating economic impact.
+On the economic front, Sanchez said the European Union "can do and must do more" to help deal with coronavirus' devastating impact.
 Spain has one of the developed world's highest unemployment rates.
-He called for a grand public investment programme and for the issuance of pan-European bonds to help member countries respond to the pandemic.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)